 Before the film was released in the United States, distributor American International Pictures overdubbed the actors' speaking voices.
 The 2002 special edition DVD release was the first US DVD to feature the original Australian language track.

 Originally, there was a scene near the ending where Max is resting next to the river taking care of his knee wound before going after Johnny the Boy.
 Although this scene was deleted from this movie, part of it (Max turning around with shotgun in his hand) can be seen in opening montage of second movie.

 At the time of the film's release, the American audience had virtually no experience with and therefore very great difficulty understanding dialogue with an Australian accent.
 That's why Mel Gibson's voice was overdubbed by another actor - to prevent otherwise-certain commercial failure of Mad Max in the US due to Americans' rejection of "unintelligible" characters.

-The car that Max drives (a black "Pursuit Special"; the phrase "last of the V8 interceptors" was not used until Mad Max 2: The Road Warrior (1981)) is a production car, the Ford "XB Falcon Coupe", sold in Australia from December 1973 until August 1976.
+The car that Max drives (a black "Pursuit Special"; the phrase "the last of the V8" was used once, and later as "the last of the V8 interceptors" was used until Mad Max 2: The Road Warrior (1981)) is a production car, the Ford "XB Falcon Coupe", sold in Australia from December 1973 until August 1976.
 The car in the film had a standard 351 cubic inch (5.75 litre) V8 motor.